sacoefrancis/yellowtripdata/yellowtripdata/Readme.md

 [Important note:]

-runnable.sh is the only file which needs to be executed (it will invoke all the scripts mentioned above)
+./runnable.sh is the only file which needs to be executed (it will invoke all the scripts mentioned above)

+yellowtripdata  should have read and write access